 Do streaming services detect VPNs?

 Yes, streaming services actively detect VPNs to enforce licensing and regional availability.
 They may block access from known VPN IPs or use more advanced fingerprinting.
 Some VPNs provide streaming-friendly servers or obfuscation to help bypass restrictions, though results can vary by service and region.
-Nordvpn ipv6 support what you need to know and how it protects you

 Why does WebRTC leak happen and how do I stop it?